Why You Should Volunteer in High School and College

-If you've never volunteered before, you may be wondering what all the hype is about.
+If you've never volunteered before, you may be asking what the hype is about.
 Here are some reasons you should consider donating your time during school.

 Anyone who hasn’t served as a volunteer may be tempted to ask, why do it?
 And that’s a reasonable question.
 But the fact is, anyone can benefit from volunteering.
 For students, a major plus is the chance to gain valuable experience in high school or college.
 Here are some great reasons you should consider donating your time during school.